We tried to hide the video of a police shooting and are still misleading the public about it.

 If that happened, not only would there be outrage at the video itself, but everyone who saw the footage of the incident shortly after it occurred and had a duty to speak out when the decision was made to hide it and the known serious issues from the public, media and the other Councilmembers, would be called on to resign or be fired.

 When the City finally released the footage, they had no choice but to begin the process to fire the officer which eventually happened on 2-22-21, after being on full paid leave for almost 20 months since the incident.
-The fired officer challenged this decision, which went to arbitration where the arbitrator ruled, “although the arbitrator’s opinion is that the grievant was not justified in using deadly force in this incident, the City did not prove the grievant violated all of the policies listed in the termination letter, and also made numerous due process errors.”
+The fired officer challenged this decision, which went to arbitration who ruled, “although the arbitrator’s opinion is that the grievant was not justified in using deadly force in this incident, the City did not prove the grievant violated all of the policies listed in the termination letter, and also made numerous due process errors.”
 The arbitrator went on to write, “Given the number and seriousness of these errors, the City did not have just cause to terminate the grievant.
 He is to be reinstated to his position with full benefits as if he had not been terminated.”

 You read that correctly.
 The arbitrator ruled that the City made so many serious mistakes that we have to give an officer his job back despite the arbitrator's belief that the shooting wasn’t a justified use of deadly force.